AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualification_Data_Overview/content.rst

     expectations on coverage results for each test are stated and used to to produce a verification report out of a testsuite run.

-    The test sources aren't included in this document.
-They are included in an HTML version of the document, part of the Testsuite package presented below.
+    The test sources aren't included in this version of the document.
+They are included in an HTML version, presented below.

   * The |str_doc| report, |str_pdf|, which contains a synthetic summary of the testsuite run performed to assess the tool behavioral correctness with respect to its intended use.

-* A **Testsuite package**, composed of:
+* A **HTML documents package**, containing HTML versions of the PDF documents described above, presented differently and including test sources for the

-  * An HTML version of the TOR document, including the test sources, organized in a very hierarchical manner so much easier to present and browse in this format than in PDF.
+  |tor_doc| item.
+The tests are organized in a very hierarchical manner so
+  much easier to present and browse in this format than in PDF.
+See :ref:`qa-activities` for a description of which |QA| activities we perform on which document variant.

-  * An archive of the testsuite directory where the qualification testsuite run took place, including all the execution artifacts (actual reports produced by the tool for each test, intermediate object files, execution traces produced by the instrumented execution environment, ...).
+* A **Testsuite package**, archive of the testsuite directory where the qualification testsuite run took place, including all the execution artifacts (actual reports produced by the tool for each test, intermediate object files, execution traces produced by the instrumented execution environment, ...).